 You might even see discount stickers such as in the photo above.

-If we don’t find reduced meat we buy what meat is on sale in the flyer that week or price match.
+If we don’t find reduced meat, we buy what heart is on sale in the flyer that week or price match.

-Some people may think there is something wrong with these meat products and walk away from them.
+Some people may think something is wrong with these meat products and walk away from them.

-However, most often they are just coming up to date and the store would rather sell them for a reduced price than throw them in the garbage.
+However, they are often just coming up to date, and the store would rather sell them for a reduced price than throw them in the garbage.

-If you do buy reduced meat you can use it right away or simply portion and freeze it until needed.
+If you buy reduced meat, you can use it immediately or portion and freeze it until needed.

 We’ve never had any issues with buying reduced meat.

-Meat that is starting to turn or that has already gone off will have a light grey/green tinge and if you open it at home it will have a slight vinegar smell.
+Meat that is starting to turn or has already gone off will have a light grey/green tinge, and if you open it at home, it will have a slight vinegar smell.

 5. Other Protein Sources